 We show that in general even the on-line version of $\mathtt{Cov}\left(G,v\right)$ is $\NP$-hard.
 To that end we introduce the following problem, which represents a single decision in the on-line version.
-The input is a graph $G$, a current vertex $u$, two vertices $v$ and $w$ which are adjacent to $u$, and a visited set $X$, which must be connected and contain $u$. \begin{labeling}{$\mathtt{NextStep}\left(G,u,v,w,X\right)$:} \item[$\mathtt{NextStep}\left(G,u,v,w,X\right)$:] Choose whether to move to $v$ or $w$ so as to minimise the expected time for the CRW to visit every vertex not in $X$, assuming an optimal strategy is followed thereafter. \end{labeling} Any such problem may arise during a random walk with choice on $G$ starting from any vertex in $X$, no matter what strategy was followed up to that point, since with positive probability no real choice was offered in the previous walk. \begin{theorem} $\mathtt{NextStep}$ is $\NP$-hard, even if $G$ is constrained to have maximum degree $3$.\end{theorem} \begin{proof} We give a (Cook) reduction from the $\NP$-hard problem of either finding a Hamilton path in a given graph $H$ or determining that none exists.
+The input is a graph $G$, a current vertex $u$, two vertices $v$ and $w$ which are adjacent to $u$, and a visited set $X$, which must be connected and contain $u$. \begin{labeling}{$\mathtt{NextStep}\left(G,u,v,w,X\right)$:} \item[$\mathtt{NextStep}\left(G,u,v,w,X\right)$:] Choose whether to move from $u$ to either $v$ or $w$ so as to minimise the expected time for the CRW to visit every vertex not in $X$, assuming an optimal strategy is followed thereafter. \end{labeling} Any such problem may arise during a random walk with choice on $G$ starting from any vertex in $X$, no matter what strategy was followed up to that point, since with positive probability no real choice was offered in the walk up to that point.

+{Theorem \ref{CovIsHard}} \begin{thm:CovIsHard}$\mathtt{NextStep}$ is $\NP$-hard, even if $G$ is constrained to have maximum degree $3$.\end{thm:CovIsHard} \begin{proof} We give a (Cook) reduction from the $\NP$-hard problem of either finding a Hamilton path in a given graph $H$ or determining that none exists.
 This is known to be $\NP$-hard even if $H$ is restricted to have maximum degree $3$ \cite{GJS-NPC}.

 We shall find it more convenient to work with the following problem, which takes as input a graph $G$, a current vertex $u$ and a connected visited set $X$ containing $u$. \begin{labeling}{$\mathtt{BestStep}\left(G,u,X\right)$:} \item[$\mathtt{BestStep}\left(G,u,X\right)$:] Choose a neighbour of $u$ to move to so as to minimise the expected time for the CRW to visit every vertex not in $X$, assuming an optimal strategy is followed thereafter. \end{labeling} We may solve $\mathtt{BestStep}(G,u,X)$ by computing $\mathtt{NextStep}(G,u,v,w,X)$ for every pair $v,w$ of neighbours of $u$; since all optimal neighbours must be preferred to all others, this will identify a set of one or more optimal choices for $\mathtt{BestStep}(G,u,X)$.
 Consequently, it is sufficient to reduce the Hamilton path search problem to $\mathtt{BestStep}$.